Calling External Functions from JIT-compiled LLVM Modules using llvm-hs

 symbols end up in the dynamic symbol table since that is what

-will look at.
-The corresponding flag in GNU ld
+getSymbolAddressInProcess will look at.
+The corresponding flag in GNU ld is called --export-dynamic but we use GHC’s -rdynamic option

 under the hood if you’re using GNU ld (but should also support other linkers).